 • the effect depends on current, so this is an electromagnet

-If you reverse the direction of the current, the electromagnet's north and south poles reverse too.
+If you reverse the direction of the current, the electromagnet's north and south poles reverse too, matching the "pole reversal" row in the table above.

 Saying magnets attract all metals